dovecot/documentation/source/admin_manual/login_proxy.rst

  * auth-continue: AUTHENTICATE command asked for continuation (``+`` reply)
  * login: LOGIN or AUTHENTICATE command reply received

-.. versionchanged:: v2.3.8 Earlier versions had a bug and could have added
+.. dovecotchanged:: 2.3.8 Earlier versions had a bug and could have added
                     multiple ``+`` characters to the state, for example ``authenticate++/capability``.
 The extra ``+`` characters
 		    should be just ignored.